"Family is not a neutral word for me. It's a powerful word, full of emotional resonance."

 "Yes, I wish like hell I had never said that," Bush later reflected, "because they could focus on the quote, rather than on how the economy was."

 This decision reveals the Type 6's deepest conflict.
 Loyalty to his word clashed with loyalty to what he believed was best for the country.
-The pragmatic concern for stability won—but at devastating political cost.
+The pragmatic concern for stability won, but at devastating political cost.

 Conservative supporters felt betrayed.
 Patrick Buchanan mounted a primary challenge in 1992.
 The broken promise became Exhibit A in the case against Bush's reelection.

-The Iran-Contra Shadow
+The Iran-Contra Contradiction

-As Vice President, Bush participated in more than a dozen meetings where the weapons sales were discussed.
-He acknowledged some responsibility for the Iran arms deal.
-But he steadfastly maintained he knew nothing of the illegal money laundering for the Contras.
+The Iran-Contra affair involved selling missiles to Iran — a state sponsor of terrorism — and illegally funneling the proceeds to Nicaraguan Contra rebels.
+Bush participated in more than a dozen meetings where the weapons sales were discussed.
+He later acknowledged some responsibility for the Iran arms deal while maintaining he knew nothing of the illegal money laundering for the Contras.

 The "Wimp Factor"

 In October 1987, Newsweek published a cover story titled "George Bush: Fighting the 'Wimp Factor.'"
-The article captured a perception problem that had dogged Bush for years: that despite his resume—combat pilot, CIA director, Vice President—he somehow wasn't tough enough for the presidency.
+The article captured a perception problem that had dogged Bush for years: that despite his resume, combat pilot, CIA director, Vice President, he somehow wasn't tough enough for the presidency.

 The irony was bitter.
 Here was a man who had completed a bombing run with his plane on fire, who had led the CIA, who had stood up to world leaders.
-Yet his mother's lessons in modesty, his self-effacing style, his reluctance to use "I" sentences—all created an image of weakness.
+Yet his mother's lessons in modesty, his self-effacing style, his reluctance to use "I" sentences, all created an image of weakness.

 Bush spent years trying to combat the perception.
 He ate pork rinds on the campaign trail.
 He was photographed in nuclear bombers.
 He sent joking memos calling himself "the pit bull of SDI."

 But the wimp label never fully disappeared.
-His prudent approach to the Soviet collapse—celebrated by historians as masterful diplomacy—seemed passive to many Americans.
+His prudent approach to the Soviet collapse, celebrated by historians as masterful diplomacy, seemed passive to many Americans.
 His thoughtful deliberation appeared as indecision.
 His humility read as weakness.

-Looking back, reporter Margaret Warner, who wrote the original "wimp" story, reflected: "We see qualities in George Bush that were not appreciated at the time—the modesty, the ability to reach out to the other side, to try to include everyone."
+Looking back, reporter Margaret Warner, who wrote the original "wimp" story, reflected: "We see qualities in George Bush that were not appreciated at the time: the modesty, the ability to reach out to the other side, to try to include everyone."

 The 1992 Defeat